Transform Your Business with Grow Branding!

 The most common mistakes are predictable:

-• assuming SEO rankings automatically equal AI visibility
+• Assuming SEO rankings automatically equal AI visibility

-• checking only one AI platform
+• Checking only one AI platform

-• focusing on mention volume instead of description accuracy
+• Focusing on mention volume instead of description accuracy

-• publishing generic AI-written content with no original value
+• Publishing generic AI-written content with no original value

-• using schema incorrectly or marking up content users cannot see
+• Using schema incorrectly or marking up content users cannot see

-• measuring clicks only instead of traffic quality and conversions
+• Measuring clicks only instead of traffic quality and conversions

-• treating AI search visibility like a one-time clean-up task
+• Treating AI search visibility like a one-time clean-up task

-90-Day Brand Visibility in AI Plan
+A 90-Day Brand Visibility in AI Plan

-Days 1 to 30: Audit and baseline
+Days 1 to 30

 List your target prompts.
 Benchmark your top competitors.
 Record your current mention rate, citation rate, and AI share of voice.
 Review technical basics, indexing, schema, author signals, and page structure on your most important commercial pages.

-Days 31 to 60: Quick wins
+Days 31 to 60

 Rework your highest-value pages into answer-first layouts.
 Tighten internal links.
 Update business information.
 Improve entity consistency across key pages and profiles.
 Add FAQs, summaries, examples, and comparison elements where they help buyers make decisions.

-Days 61 to 90: Authority and measurement
+Days 61 to 90

 Publish at least one strong asset worth citing, such as original research, a benchmark piece, or a comparison guide.
 Improve authorship and proof signals.
 Re-run your prompt set.
 Track changes in mention quality, citations, and conversion quality.
 Refresh the pages that still are not getting picked up.